-This took me a long time to realize when I first started out.
+This took me a long time to realize when I first started.
 I’d cringe trying to say the words “I’m a photographer” because I felt I needed to accomplish something before I had the ‘right’ to say such a thing.

 There isn’t some secret sauce to photography, it’s just about having fun and capturing things that mean something to you.
 If you’re doing those two things, you’re already well on your way.

-My name’s Brendan, and I’m a 23-year-old outdoor lifestyle and travel photographer who’s still trying to find the perfect answer to those same questions.
-I thought that maybe by this point in my career, I’d have it all figured out.
+At this point in my career, I thought that maybe I’d have all that figured out.
 In reality, photography is a never-ending cycle of learning and experimentation; but that’s all part of the fun!

 So, it’s time to put aside your self-doubt and realize you are a kick-butt photographer.
 It’s time to start feeling more creative and excited with a camera in your hands.
 It’s time to take your photography to new levels.